 Water wheels have been around since the times of ancient Greece and continue to provide sources of alternative energy even today.

-Greek ideas were advanced by the Romans who employed the idea further.
-Sawmills were developed.
+Greek ideas were advanced by the Romans who developed the idea further.
+Sawmills were established.

 In the middle ages and later water power became a major source of leveraged power technology.
 The units became more and more common.

-Even to the beginnings of the industrial revolution water-powered wheels were used to supply mechanical power for factories, forges and similar settings.
+Even right up to the beginnings of the industrial revolution water-powered wheels were used to supply mechanical power for factories, forges and similar settings.

-Sawmills could run their huge blades and save physical energy from people.
+Sawmills could run their huge blades and save physical energy otherwise supplied by people.
 Large logs could be sawn quickly and accurately.

 A water-wheel was employed for grinding various grains from earliest times.

 The designs for driving water-based wheels are many and varied.
-They can be dipped into streams to allow the current to turn blades in them.
+They can be dipped into streams to allow the current to turn blades in them effectively from underneath.

-Or flows can be directed from a stream onto a wheel.
+Or flows can be directed from a stream onto the top of a wheel.
 There are multiple designs for this from letting water flow onto the near or far side of the wheel, to the angle of the blades which allows for various levels of filling of the blades.